Razichennouf/Messaging_Project/README.md

 You need to create your certificate to use it on LDAP and all other protocols likes SSL
 <b>LDAP namespace Structure</b> : https://www.informit.com/articles/article.aspx?p=101405&seqNum=7
+<h1>App security</h1>
+   1) First we have to setup and put the password hashed into our database hint : the SHA1 is deprecated so please do not use it anymore since 2004 computers could break into those hashes
+   2) Secondly we have to print account status login globally f.e if e-mail isnt into the database please do not print an error like 'Email does not exist' here you are guiding the hacker and checking if the email exists into your database or no so try to use global and general terms like 'Email or Password incorrect'.
 <h1>Cloud deployment</h1>
     <b>CI/CD Pipeline</b> : https://www.youtube.com/watch?v=NwzJCSPSPZs&ab_channel=BlockExplorer
 </pre>